 These findings are corroborated by a study of US veterans with PTSD following exposure to moderate or heavy-moderate combat in the Iraq and Afghanistan wars.
 After eight weeks' practice of Transcendental Meditation, subjects showed a 50% reduction in symptoms of PTSD, including decreased stress and depression, and marked improvements in relationships and overall quality of life [401].
-In another study, American active duty military service members with PTSD or anxiety who practised TM showed reduced medication usage and an overall decrease in the severity of psychological symptoms compared to controls [426].

 Case studies have also indicated the feasibility of providing TM training to active duty soldiers with PTSD in defence department medical facilities, including those with traumatic brain injury, depression, or substance abuse.
 Practice of TM was associated with reduction in PTSD symptoms and distress, and improvement in social role performance [418].

 These findings are supported by a survey of potential approaches to improving soldier resilience which concluded that Transcendental Meditation had the most supporting evidence across five domains of resilience: physical, emotional, spiritual, social, and family life [419].

-Recent studies have also examined effects of Transcendental Meditation on PTSD in civilian refugees of the devastating Congo war.
+Recent studies have examined effects of Transcendental Meditation on PTSD in civilian refugees of the devastating Congo war.
 Marked reductions in severe post-traumatic stress symptoms were found after 30 days practice of TM, with sustained improvements after 135 days.
 In contrast, symptom scores for control subjects matched for age, sex, and baseline symptoms showed an upward trend [420].
 A second study of Congolese war refugees found that striking reductions in PTSD symptoms were evident within ten days of learning TM, with further reductions after 30 days [421].